Goal: Youth report increased personal and trusting connections to adults and peers in the Palo Alto community in order to foster youth well-being

-Building resiliency is a key component to keeping youth safe and healthy.
+Building resiliency and connections is a key component to keeping youth safe and healthy.
 Project Safety Net, in conjunction with Project Cornerstone, a local non-profit helping communities build asset-rich environments, has adopted the Search Institute’s 41 developmental assets model to provide a framework for building resiliency and other positive character traits amongst youth.

 Through years of research in youth development, these assets have been identified by the Search Institute, an independent research and educational organization based in Minneapolis, Minnesota.
 Their research has shown that when these assets are present, they help prevent negative behaviors, risk-taking, and help increase positive, thriving behaviors.
 Assets are cumulative: the more youth have the better.
 As the number of assets increases, so does a child’s well-being.
 As a framework for healthy growth and well-being, assets give communities a set of benchmarks to measure the positive development of their children and youth – regardless of community size, geographic region, gender, family economics, race or ethnicity.
 Search Institute found that the number of assets a young person has affects how they respond to and maneuver through difficult life experiences.
 The fewer assets a youth has, the more likely they are to participate in negative behavior to cope with difficult times.
 Young people who have 31-40 assets are more likely to bounce back from difficult situations and bounce back more quickly.